UzairAsadBaig/UzairAsadBaig/README.md

 ## 🧐 About Me
 I am a solutions-focused and goal-oriented software engineer with experience in application layers, presentation layers, and databases.
-Certified in both front-end and back-end technologies.
-Passionate about finding simple and efficient solutions to complex problems.
+Certified in both front-end and back-end technologies. <br>Passionate about finding simple and efficient solutions to complex problems.
 Demonstrates strong analytical and problem-solving skills and the ability to follow through with projects from inception to completion.